Laid-backLitFest

 All this for less than the price of a Venti Caramel Java Chip Iced Frappuccino (yes, that’s one drink) at Starbucks.

-The first Laid-back Lit Fest starts on 1st March, 2026.
+The second edition of Laid-back Lit Fest starts on 7th June, 2026.

 Seats are limited.